-Vinegar + Bleach + Water =hydrochloric and hypochlorous acids. (foul smelling and bad for clothing).
+Vinegar + Bleach + Water = Hydrochloric and Hypochlorous acids.

-When vinegar, bleach and water are mixed together in a washing machine hydrochloric and hypochlorous acids are formed.
-These acids may be weak due to the large water content in the machine but they still have the potential to be dangerous.
-These acids are both foul smelling and corrosive and direct contact should be avoided.
+These acids may be weak due to the large water content in the machine, but they still have the potential to be dangerous.
+Both of these acids are foul-smelling and corrosive, therefore direct contact should be avoided.

-So in conclusion, next time you feel like mixing things together to see what happens, remember this post then stop and reconsider your actions.
+Next time you feel like mixing things to see what happens, remember this post, then stop and reconsider your actions.